michaelcale/books/books/go/0070-arrays/000-index.md

 ---
 Title: Arrays
+Id: 55
-Id: 390
+SOId: 390
 ---

 Arrays in Go have a fixed sized.
 They can't grow.

 Because of that arrays in Go are rarely used.
-Instead [slices](733) are used in most cases.
+Instead [slices](59) are used in most cases.

-[Zero value](6069) of array is an array where all values have zero value.
+[Zero value](29) of array is an array where all values have zero value.

 Elements of arrays are laid out in memory consecutively, which is good for speed.